 Practice the Drop, Cover, and Hold On drill.
 With California’s earthquake history, it’s a good idea to practice this drill a few times during the year.
 Since your employees could be just about anywhere when an earthquake happens, make sure to modify your training to include the information above about being outside, driving, or in a store.

 If you employ people with disabilities, include the Drop, Cover, and Hold On modifications for these employees, to ensure they can find safety during an earthquake.

-You can find information on what to do in other specific situations on the Earthquake Country Alliance website.
-But whatever situation you are in, remember Drop or Lock, Cover, and Hold On–three simple steps to protect yourself during an earthquake.
+More information on what to do in other specific situations from the Earthquake Country Alliance.
+But whatever situation you're in, remember Drop or Lock, Cover, and Hold On, three simple steps to protect yourself during an earthquake.

-Practice Drop, Cover, and Hold On with your employees throughout the year, so everyone knows what to do when an earthquake happens.
+After you practice Drop, Cover, and Hold On with your employees, review and discuss the results and make any needed improvements.
 Next, discuss with your staff what to do after an earthquake.